-- Respective Business Head or Head-Product shall prepare the product note with inputs from all functions such as Compliance, Operations, Finance, Risk, Audit, IT and HR. - The Risk team shall define the credit policy with respect to new product in consultation with other stakeholders; the credit policy shall be part of the product note presented to the MLRC. - Respective Businesses shall prepare a manual detailing the procedure involved in delivery of the product.
-The manual shall be approved by the respective HOD(s). - The product note including credit policy shall be approved by the Board after it is reviewed by MLRC.
+- 1. The NPC shall be responsible for evaluating and approving new products and ensuring they align with the organization's strategic objectives and regulatory requirements. - 2.
+Respective Business Head or Head-Product shall prepare a comprehensive product note identifying potential operational, financial, and compliance risks associated with their introduction. - 3.
+The NPC shall ensure adherence with the requirements prescribed under the Compliance Policy and various other applicable RBI Regulations from time to time. - 4.
+The Risk team shall define the credit policy with respect to new product in consultation with other stakeholders; the credit policy shall be part of the product note presented to the NPC - 5.
+Respective Businesses shall prepare a manual detailing the procedure involved in delivery of the product - 6.
+The product note including credit policy shall be approved by the Board upon recommendation from RMC